Unipilot/unipilot-staking/README.md

-# Unipilot Staking
+# A51 Staking

-This repository contains Unipilot staking smart contract.
+This repository contains A51 staking smart contract.

-## UnipilotStaking.sol
+## A51Staking.sol

-`UnipilotStaking.sol` allows unipilot holders to stake (`stake()`) unipilot tokens to receive rewards (reward token could be WETH or any other ERC-20 token).
+`A51Staking.sol` allows a51 holders to stake (`stake()`) a51 tokens to receive rewards (reward token could be WETH or any other ERC-20 token).
 Staker can claim rewards (`claim()`).
-Stakers may unstake their unipilot tokens by calling `unstake()`, which will trigger the reward claim as well.
+Stakers may unstake their a51 tokens by calling `unstake()`, which will trigger the reward claim as well.
 For emergency unstake, stakers can call `emergencyUnstake()`, beaware that emergency unstake doesn't trigger reward claim and all your pending reward tokens are lost.

 ## Local deployment